cybertron/openstack-virtual-baremetal/doc/source/deploy/quintupleo.rst

     bin/build-nodes-json
     scp nodes.json centos@[undercloud floating ip]:~/instackenv.json

+   .. note:: Only the base environment file needs to be passed to this command.
+             Additional option environments that may have been passed to the deploy command should *not* be included here.

    .. note:: ``build-nodes-json`` also outputs a file named ``bmc_bm_pairs``
              that lists which BMC address corresponds to a given baremetal instance.